tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_static_site_generators.md

 <a href="http://idratherbewriting.com/documentation-theme-jekyll/"><img src="images/jekylldocumentationtheme.png" alt="My Jekyll Documentation theme" /></a>

-There isn't any kind of special API reference endpoint formatting here (yet), but the platform is so flexible, you can do anything with it as long as you know HTML, CSS, and JavaScript (the fundamental language of the web.
+There isn't any kind of special API reference endpoint formatting here (yet), but the platform is so flexible, you can do anything with it as long as you know HTML, CSS, and JavaScript (the fundamental language of the web).

 Whereas the Swagger, RAML, and API Blueprint REST specifications mainly just produce an interactive API console, with a static site generator, you have a tool for building a full-fledged website.
 With the website, you can include complex navigation, content re-use, translation, PDF generation, and more.